txm676/DARs/README.md

 See the meta-data file for detailed information on the files contained in the repository.

-Authors: Tom Matthews and Francois Rigal (Figure 5 code)
+Code authors: Tom Matthews and Francois Rigal (Figure 5 code)